 A game that should never be played.
 You should avoid playing this at all costs and this game should be thrown into the deepest pits of Hell as it is truly unholy.

-Who Does the Reviews
+Who does the reviews:

 Here at FrameLag, our editors have a variety of different interests in game genres and game series, so based on their interests we will always assign them games to review that align with their interests.
 We would never assign an editor to review an RPG game when they don’t like RPG games.
 Of course, an editors schedule and workload also plays a very important part as to who gets assigned what game to review as we want our editors to have ample time to play all of a game and explore all of a game’s modes while writing the game’s review.
 This ensures that we are presenting our readers with the highest quality reviews.

-When we Release our Reviews
+When we release our reviews:

-Where do we get our Games to Review
+Where we get our games we review:

 Here at FrameLag, we get our games we review a few different ways.
 If an editor is interested in a game and wants to review a specific game, that editor can go purchase the game and review it.
 FrameLag can also purchase the game for an editor to review, and lastly, FrameLag can also receive a review copy from a game’s publisher or developer that we will then assign one of our editors that has an interest in the game to review.
 How we receive each game we review will be listed in the review.

-What Games we Review
+What games we review: